KasperFranz/wtfm.io/manuscript/03-write-a-readme.md

 ## Anatomy of a README File

 While the README file is the _de facto_ standard for relaying basic information about a software library, its actual format can vary wildly from project to project; the requirements and features of a package can strongly influence the content of a README file.
-The GNU Coding Standards, for example, explicitly requires a README file containing some basic information about what the package does and how it works[^1], however other standards — such as the Mozilla Coding Standards — have no such requirement.
+The GNU Coding Standards, for example, explicitly requires a README file containing some basic information about what the package does and how it works[^1], however other standards—such as the Mozilla Coding Standards—have no such requirement.
 That said, many high quality README files share a number of the same sections and components with one another:

 ### Description